-The chart below shows which SEPs to have on your radar for dual-eligible beneficiaries or those who have LIS/Extra Help.
+The chart below shows which SEPs to have on your radar for dual eligible beneficiaries or those who have LIS/Extra Help.

-SEP for dual-eligible and other LIS-eligible individuals SEP for individuals who had a gain, loss or change in their dual- or LIS-eligibility status 5-star plan SEP What it means Beneficiaries are allowed to make a change to their plans Gain: newly eligible for Medicaid/LIS Loss: no longer eligible for Medicaid/LIS Change: Medicaid/LIS benefit-level changes Beneficiaries may enroll in a plan that earned 5 out of 5 stars from Medicare When the SEP occurs Once per calendar quarter from January- September Once within 3 months of the qualifying event or notification of the update (whichever is later) Once between December 8 and November 30 of the applicable contract year for the plan's 5-star rating.
-Election code MDE MDC for Medicaid NLS for Extra Help/LIS Use AEP as the election code if enrolling a client in a 5-star plan during AEP.
+SEP for dual eligible and other LIS-eligible individuals SEP for individuals who gained, lost or had a change to their Medicaid or LIS-eligibility status 5-star plan SEP What it means Beneficiaries are allowed to make a change to their plans Gain: newly eligible for Medicaid or LIS assistance Loss: no longer eligible for Medicaid or LIS Change: Medicaid benefit-level changes This SEP is tied to Extra Help and may be available without gaining or losing Medicaid-eligible status Beneficiaries may enroll in a plan that earned 5 out of 5 stars from Medicare When the SEP occurs Once per calendar quarter from January- September Once within 3 months of the qualifying event or notification of the update (whichever is later) Once between December 8 and November 30 of the applicable contract year for the plan's 5-star rating.
+SEP code MDE MCD Use AEP as the election code if enrolling a client in a 5-star plan during AEP.
 If outside of AEP, use the code 5-ST.

-Get more details on these SEPs and others in Humana's
+Get more details on these SEPs and others in Humana's Election Period Playbook.